wayinone/wayinone.github.io/Words_Generator_with_LSTM_on_Keras.md

 # You will want to save it, since everytime you will get different ix2char dictionary, since you have use set() before it.
 ```

-# First model: Using 16 words to predict the next word
+# 3. The model: Using 16 words to predict the next word

 Our model will only make prediction based on the previous `T` characters.
 This is done by setting the time_step, $T$ by `T=16.`